6thSense — tactile capture hardware for dexterous robotics

 Contact onset and grip evolution are under-captured

-Most datasets miss touch timing, pressure trends, and subtle adjustments that matter in dexterous manipulation.
+Most capture setups miss touch timing, pressure trends, and the subtle grip adjustments that decide contact-rich tasks.

 Off-the-shelf stacks produce unusable raw dumps

-Standalone sensors and recording scripts often fail calibration, synchronization, and dataset reliability requirements.
+Standalone sensors and DIY recording scripts fall down on calibration, synchronization, and the reliability real capture demands.

 Manipulation progress is data-constrained